deathworlders/online/content/books/deathworlders/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 From his position, Hoeff watched the Protectors in action.
 It was…*awesome.* Biblically so.

 Arés...well, he wasn’t Adam at the moment.
 He was *Warhorse,* who was a very different man.
-He’d serviced two sentries almost simultaneously by backhanding the first upside the head, throwing him over shoulder, then taking a handful of *light-speed* bounds right across a clearing towards his next target, which he serviced with the most brutal display of casual strength Hoeff had ever seen.
+He’d serviced two sentries almost simultaneously by backhanding the first upside the head, throwing him over a shoulder, then taking a handful of *light-speed* bounds right across a clearing towards his next target, which he serviced with the most brutal display of casual strength Hoeff had ever seen.
 All Warhorse had done was wrap an arm around his target’s chest and gave the quickest, most perfunctory squeeze, like anyone might as a friendly little hug.
 There was a muffled crunching sound, and the target went instantly limp.
 Warhorse ducked behind the shed and let the bodies hit the floor, both utterly lifeless.
 He moved on to his next targets without a moment’s hesitation, and serviced them all with unstoppable force.

 Baseball’s targets were serviced with a similarly perfunctory display of brutality and might.
 Irish, the youngest of the three, was a newbie at this particular dark game, but if he had any nerves about it, Hoeff couldn’t see them.
 All three clicked their throat-mikes at the same time.
 Twelve targets serviced in only a few seconds. *Damn.*